“We at Duke have a role to play in global health to make the world a better place.”

 Mission Trip Locations: China, Costa Rica, El Salvador, Ethiopia, Guatemala, Haiti, Honduras, Mongolia, Mozambique, Nicaragua, Peru, Philippines Tanzania, Thailand, Vietnam, and the United States

 This nonprofit organization is dedicated to providing charitable medical and surgical care for children ages 0 – 17, specifically children living in extreme poverty across Guatemala.

 Mission Trip Location: Guatemala

 Click here to download our donation form.
 To ensure that your gift is directly allocated to global health, please check the box “Duke Anesthesiology Global Health Program” under the “Gift Information” section of the form.
-Please make all checks out to “Duke University” and indicate “Anesthesia Global Health” in the memo field.
+Please make all checks out to “Duke University” and indicate “Duke Anesthesiology Global Health Fund (399-0090)” in the memo field.
 Mail your gift and the completed form to the following address:

 DUMC 3094, Mail Sort #48

 Many countries dearly need new medical supplies, equipment and resources to improve the delivery of anesthesia to the patients.
 If you’re interested in donating extra supplies or equipment for residents to take with them on their mission trips, please contact Dr. Adeyemi Olufolabi.

 “Duke Anesthesiology was the first place I could find somebody who said yes, we have a dedicated rotation that one resident is guaranteed to go on per year.
 I think this is pretty unique to Duke.
 My global health mission trip challenged me to really hone my craft, to ask why, and to be adaptable.
 I learned how to use drugs that I had only read about.
 It expanded my knowledge in a way that I would not have been able to receive had I not gone abroad.
 I can’t imagine a satisfying career that doesn’t include this for me.”